 - Installation – Correct installation of co-riding products is essential for safety.
 If you feel unsure about doing it yourself, enlist the expertise of your local bike shop to install it for you – perhaps for a small fee.

 - Clothing – When cycling, especially with the excess weight of a child, you’ll probably get a little warm.
 But your child passengers may require some warmer clothing depending on the weather, or as an additional layer of protection in case of a fall.

 - Bicycle laws – Please remember to follow all local laws for bicyclists in your area.
 In many municipalities, children under the age of 10 have permission to ride on a sidewalk, while adults usually do not.

 With the information provided, we hope that you find the co-riding method that works best for you and your family.
-It’s important for cyclists and motorists to safely share the road at all times, but unfortunately no matter what precautions we take, accidents still sometimes occur.
-Spread awareness by displaying a FREE Watch For Cycles sticker on your bicycle or trailer, available HERE.In the event that you or a loved one is injured by a motorist while cycling, or harmed due to a dangerous or defective co-riding product, the personal injury attorneys of Hupy and Abraham are here to help.
+It’s important for cyclists and motorists to safely share the road at all times.
+Spread bicycle awareness by displaying a FREE Watch For Cycles sticker on your bicycle or trailer, available HERE.In the event that you or a loved one is injured by a motorist while cycling, or harmed due to a dangerous or defective co-riding product, the personal injury attorneys of Hupy and Abraham are here to help.
 Contact us at 800-800-5678, or chat with us 24/7 at hupy.com.